autodesk-forks/MaterialX/source/MaterialXContrib/MaterialXMaya/README.md

 ```
 Required argument: the path to a valid MaterialX document.

-> Note: A shader that is created via command is not listed in the Browser of the Hypershade (unlike those created via the Create tab of the Hypershade).
+> Note: A shader that is created via this command is not listed in the Browser of the Hypershade (unlike those created via the Create tab of the Hypershade).
 It will, however, appear in the marking menu, from which you can assign it to your object.
 The shader is named _materialName_elementName_.

 ```MEL